michael2012z/BitBible/markdown/KJV/files/Num.md

 48. Of the sons of Naphtali after their families: of Jahzeel, the family of the Jahzeelites: of Guni, the family of the Gunites:

-49. Of Jezer, the family of the Jezerites: of Shillem, the family of the Shillemites.Shillem: also called, Shallum
+49. Of Jezer, the family of the Jezerites: of Shillem, the family of the Shillemites.

 50. These are the families of Naphtali according to their families: and they that were numbered of them were forty and five thousand and four hundred.